roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      parameter prepended.

-     The messages will be posted to the list only, and to the maintainers that you Cc'd explicitly in the commit messages.
+     The messages will be posted to the list only, and to the maintainers that you CC'd explicitly in the commit messages.

      Once the messages are sent, you can remove the local patch files
      with: